 Severe Or Persistent Diarrhea

-If severe or persistent diarrhea occurs during treatment, advise patients to discontinue therapy with RELISTOR (methylnaltrexone bromide) and consult their physician.
+If severe or persistent diarrhea occurs during treatment, advise patients to discontinue therapy with RELISTOR and consult their healthcare provider.

 Patient Counseling Information

-Instruct patients not to continue taking RELISTOR (methylnaltrexone bromide) and to promptly notify their physician if they experience severe, persistent, and/or worsening abdominal symptoms because these could be symptoms of intestinal perforation [see WARNINGS AND PRECAUTIONS].
+Advise patients to discontinue RELISTOR and to promptly seek medical attention if they develop unusually severe, persistent, or worsening abdominal pain [see WARNINGS AND PRECAUTIONS].

 Methylnaltrexone bromide was negative in the Ames test, chromosome aberration tests in Chinese hamster ovary cells and human lymphocytes, in the mouse lymphoma cell forward mutation tests and in the in vivo mouse micronucleus test.

-Methylnaltrexone bromide at subcutaneous doses up to 150 mg/kg/day (about 81 times the recommended maximum human subcutaneous dose based on the body surface area) was found to have no adverse effect on fertility and reproductive performance of male and female rats.
+Methylnaltrexone bromide at subcutaneous doses up to 150 mg/kg/day (about 122 times the MRHD of 0.2 mg/kg/day based on body surface area) was found to have no adverse effect on fertility and reproductive performance of male and female rats.

 Use In Specific Populations

-Safety and efficacy of RELISTOR (methylnaltrexone bromide) have not been established in pediatric patients.
+Safety and effectiveness of RELISTOR have not been established in pediatric patients.